-Magnolia Market, the brick-and-mortar shop owned by Joanna and Chip Gaines, is known for their stellar customer experience.
+Magnolia Market, the brick-and-mortar shop owned by Joanna and Chip Gaines, is known for its stellar customer experience.
 The mission of Magnolia’s physical location is to “inspire you to own the space you’re in.”
-To achieve this goal, the space they’ve created is a true brand experience that combines food, games, shopping, and a garden.
+They created an authentic brand experience combining food, games, shopping, and a garden to achieve this goal.

-Because not everyone is able to visit the Magnolia Silos, the team felt that its e-commerce operation also needed the capacity to deliver the same experience.
-Magnolia worked with Shopify Plus to create a storefront and an augmented reality app that allows users to view products in 3D and “place” them in their home.
+Because not everyone can visit the Magnolia Silos, the team felt that its e-commerce operation also needed to deliver the same experience.
+Magnolia worked with Shopify Plus to create a storefront and an augmented reality app that allows users to view products in 3D and “place” them in their homes.
 AR allowed Magnolia to render its products with the highest-possible photo-realism.
-The results set Magnolia apart from the competition and strengthened their e-commerce arm, which is a key driver for company growth.
+The results set Magnolia apart from the competition and strengthened its e-commerce arm, a key driver for company growth.

 2. Chase Achieves More Humanity in its Copywriting

-Chase is the first to engage in this type of large scale machine learning copywriting, but other brands are planning to expand the use of Persado’s technology.
-According to Persado, the company already works with 250 marketers across categories including retail, finance, and hospitality.
+Chase is the first to engage in this type of large-scale machine learning copywriting, but other brands are planning to expand the use of Persado’s technology.
+According to Persado, the company already works with 250 marketers across retail, finance, and hospitality.

 3. Starbucks Uses Predictive Analytics to Serve Personalized Recommendation

-According to the research firm Aberdeen, companies that are identifying customer needs and wants through predictive analytics are able to increase their organic revenue by 21% year-over-year, compared to an average of 12% without predictive analytics.
+According to the research firm Aberdeen, companies identifying customer needs through predictive analytics can increase their organic revenue by 21% year-over-year, compared to an average of 12% without predictive analytics.

-Starbucks is one example of a brand that is using its loyalty card and mobile app to collect and analyze customer data.
+Starbucks is one example of a brand using its loyalty card and mobile app to collect and analyze customer data.
 They announced plans for personalization back in 2016.

 Since then, they’ve built quite the app experience.
 It records the details of purchases, including where they are made and at what time of day.
 Starbucks uses predictive analytics to process this data and serve customers with personalized marketing messages.
-These messages include recommendations when they are approaching a local store as well as offers that are aimed at increasing the customer’s average order value.
+These messages include recommendations when a user approaches a local store and special offers to increase the customer’s average order value.

 4. Alibaba Opens a FashionAI Store